Kakamotobi/Learned/Backend/Node/02-Modules-and-NPM.md

 #### `require("")`
 - Returns the `exports` object from another file/directory.
 - *For Node modules, when a file is created, the content of the file is not automatically available everywhere else when the file is `require`d*.
+- `console.log(require.cache)`
+  - Object that stores the result of requiring in any file to our project.
 #### Example
 ```
 <mathFormulas.js>